AidanMDB/MomentMaker/README.md

 - Select a song to be played in the background
 - Select a time constraint to determine the length
 - Submit video personalization
-  + based on customizations, the moment is created using (RILEY WHAT DID YOU USE)
+  + based on customizations, the moment is created using ffmpeg media processing functions

 **Preview Moment PopUp**
 - View and download the created moment